 Settlement is the legal process where you become the new property owner.
 The process is managed by a settlement agent (usually your solicitor or conveyancer) and typically takes between 30 and 90 days.
 On settlement day, generally your agent meets with the seller’s agents to finalise the paperwork and pay the outstanding balance on the property.

-5. Comparison rate
+5. Comparison rate.

 A comparison rate represents the true cost of your home loan, because it factors in all the costs associated with your loan.
 It’s designed to let you compare home loans and see which is going to cost you less.
 The comparison rate is mainly based on the interest rate, but it also takes into account the amount you’re borrowing, how often you’re making repayments and the time it will take to pay the loan back.